confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 may be defined using a client method instead of a new syntax.
 This is to ensure users know the scope starts after the `create()` call.

 Users will define variables using the functions, `define(variable_name, value)` and `undefine(variable_name)`.
 The client will keep track of the calls made in a map.
-Alternatively, the `executeStatement` and `executeQuery` functions could accept a third parameter, `sessionVariables` that is a map of variables to variable definitions.
+Alternatively, the `executeStatement`, `executeQuery`, `streamQuery` `insertInto`, `streamInserts` and `createConnector` functions could accept a third parameter, `sessionVariables` that is a map of variables to variable definitions.

 There are two options for executing the variable execution.
 The first is to do it in the client by using the variable substitutor in `ksqldb-parser`.
 The disadvantages to this are that `ksqldb-parser` would be a dependancy of the Java client, and that the client and server versions would have to match in order for the parser to work.

-The other option is to update the endpoints, `/ksql` and `/query-streams` to accept `sessionVariables` as a parameter.
+The other option is to update the endpoints `/ksql`, `/inserts-stream` and `/query-streams` to accept `sessionVariables` as a parameter.
 The variable substitution would then be done on the server side.
 The disadvantage is that an API change would be required.